ABOUT ME

 I then came back to the UK to get married and worked in Bristol and Cardiff before coming to Ringmer in East Sussex where I've been ever since, taking time out to do a degree in geography at the University of Sussex in the late 1970s.
 It was my intention to try and do something about the dreadful poverty I had witnessed in some countries in the West Indies, such as Haiti.
 The only thing I could find to do was to teach, yet within a few weeks I learned the hard way that one thing I could not do is to teach children.
 (There's lots of other things I can't do too.)

-After that I did some voluntary work, delivering meals for the Women's Royal Voluntary Service (WRVS), helping to organise a club for people with learning difficulties and taking around a trolley of sweets in an old folks home.
+After that I did some voluntary work, delivering meals for the Women's Royal Voluntary Service (WRVS) (I didn't have to change sex for that), helping to organise a club for people with learning difficulties, and taking around a trolley of sweets in an old folks home.
 At least I did not have to pick up the sweet papers afterwards.
+One day I remember clearly I offered some sweets to a lady who was in bed in the side-room where the stores were kept, without realising that they had put her there because she had died.

 I also became very active in various pressure groups.
 I was chairman of Ringmer Peace Campaign, on the committee of Lewes World Disarmament Campaign and helped to set up Lewes CND.
 Because I had already helped organise a number of exchange visits between people in Sussex and Hungary, I was asked to be the chairman of Lewes Links with Eastern Europe - a post I held for 5 years.
 As a result of our efforts in collaboration with our Hungarian friends, an Accord was signed between the county of East Sussex and the county of Veszprém.
 Unfortunately there were local elections in both counties soon afterwards and the Accord was forgotten about.
 Never trust local government or national government (or even the electorate) is the lesson I learned from that.
 Anway, I still had to earn a crust (literally, as that's all you can earn as a jobbing musician) so I drifted back into music.